-Once it was found out that he was able to speak English, the authorities would have led him apart from the group.
+Once it was found out that he was able to speak English, the authorities separated him from the group.
 According to the respondent four officers were around him.
-The other one present was talking over the phone closer to the rest of the group, still waiting on the ground.
+The other one present was talking over the phone closer to the rest of the group, still laying on the ground.
 The respondent assumed that he was talking to the Serbian authorities on the phone.

-Subsequently the officers investigated about the leader of the group.
+According to the respondent, the officers wanted to know from him who was the leader of the group.
 Reportedly, the respondent tried to explain that no leader was present between them at that time.
-However, the authorities supposed the respondent was the leader.
+However, the authorities then assumed the respondent was the leader.